 - How can the ordinance encourage a good life in Lyme?

-- I propose that the Board make a concerted effort to get input from residents
+- I would ask the Board to make a concerted effort to get input from residents

 - We can look to the success of the Community Attitude Survey process in 2006 which included a detailed survey, house parties, mailings, and other means to garner interest and responses from people in town